-The first expected impact showed large consequences in Germany, especially for the four German power utilities: Their thermal plants are dispatched less frequently and for fewer hours at low market prices on average while many of them cannot be ramped down to zero, further depressing prices at running on minimum loads.
-A trend which is likely to get worse: recent studies estimate that up to 230 GW of fossil capacity in Europe will remain unprofitable through 2020.
-Still, a lot of nuclear and coal/lignite capacities are kept in the market through direct and indirect subsidies – a paradoxical outcome at odds with the EU’s climate goals.
+The first expected effect brought significant consequences in Germany, especially for the four German power utilities: Their thermal plants are dispatched less frequently and for fewer hours at low market prices on average while many of them cannot be ramped down to zero, further depressing prices when running on minimum load.
+A trend which is likely to get worse: recent studies estimate that up to 230 GW of fossil capacity in Europe will remain unprofitable through 2020.* Still, a lot of nuclear and coal/lignite capacities are kept in the market through direct and indirect subsidies – a paradoxical outcome at odds with the EU’s climate goals.

-The second expected impact cannot be so easily detected in the German market.
-The German electricity markets deal very efficiently with the fluctuating nature of wind and solar, so that prices do not necessarily become more volatile.
-Nonetheless, renewables have immensely altered the price structures of wholesale markets, for example the peak/off-peak paradigm of the old energy world.
+The second expected effect cannot be so easily detected in the German market.
+The German electricity markets very efficiently deal with the fluctuating nature of wind and solar, so that prices do not necessarily become more volatile.
+Nonetheless, renewables have immensely altered the price structures of wholesale markets, for example by breaking up the peak/off-peak paradigm of the old energy world.

 - make thermal plants with inflexible operational characteristics less profitable